Walleclipse/Walleclipse.github.io/_posts/2025-02-28-KoopmanHumanoid.md

 highlight: true
 ---

-This paper presents a continual learning algorithm for iteratively refining Koopman dynamics in high-dimensional legged robots.
-The method ensures monotonic convergence of linear approximation error and achieves high control performance on Unitree and ANYmal robots across diverse terrains with linear MPC controllers.
+Teaching robots to walk is hard—keeping them walking well as terrain changes is harder.
+We introduce a continual learning framework that lets legged robots refine their dynamics model on the fly using Koopman theory.
+The magic?
+We mathematically guarantee the model only gets better over time (no catastrophic forgetting!).
+Running simple linear MPC on top, our Unitree and ANYmal robots traverse diverse terrains with surprisingly high performance.
+It's a step toward robots that truly adapt as they explore.